 Keeps files synchronised over a network.
 Can be set to manual.

 Diagnostic Policy Service

-Annoying service that checks that programs have installed correctly.
+Annoying service that checks that programs have been installed correctly.
 Can be set to manual or disabled

 Diagnostic Service Host

-Diagnostic tools to check for problems in memory disc and files.
-Can be disabled or left at manual.
+Diagnostic tools to check for problems in memory discs and files.
+Can be disabled or left manual.